hellotem/enmeitu.github.io/resource/linux.md

 * Connect to your remote sever:
   - a) Install openssh on your server and start it;
   - b) Check your server IP by *ip -a* and write it down;
-  - c) Open a terminal in you local machine and input the command: ssh username@ip, and input your password.
+  - c) Open a terminal in you local machine and input the command: ssh username@ip, press _Enter_ and input your password.
   - d) If login correctly, you should see the command prompt _username@servername:~$_
 * Transfer files from local windows to remote server:
   - a) Install putty (https://www.putty.org/) on you local windows computer (ubuntu or Mac does not require it);